 My clients MOT is due shortly.
 Will the Coronavirus situation affect their insurance?

-If they or someone they live with has symptoms of coronavirus:
+•Self-isolating as they have or live with someone who has coronavirus symptoms

 My client was due to part exchange their car this week, but the garage has delayed this - I have already processed the change of vehicle on the policy - what do I do?